Listen to this article

-If you are working on H1B or L1 visa in USA and want to invite your parents to USA for a temporary visit, you need these documents for their B1/B2 business/ visitor visa sponsorship:
+If you are working on H1B or L1 visa in the USA and want to invite your parents to the USA for a temporary visit, you need these documents for their B1/B2 business/ visitor visa sponsorship.

 #1 Passport copy

 First page with your photo and last page with your address.

 #2 I-797A approval copy

 #3 Your i-94 copy

-The most recent i94 is attached to your i797A approval form if extension applied recently.
-You can also download i94 from CBP website.
+The most recent i94 is attached to your i797A approval form if the extension applied recently.
+You can also download i94 from the CBP website.

 #4 W2 form

-I recommend to send last 3 years W2 form copy.
-If you do not have any, just because you have recently come to USA, you do not need to send them.
+I recommend sending the last 3 years’ W2 form copy.
+If you do not have any, just because you have recently come to the USA, you do not need to send them.

 #5 Stamped Visa copy

-You should have a valid legal status in USA.
-Your most recent valid visa that you used to enter USA.
+You should have a valid legal status in the USA.
+The most recent valid visa that you used to enter the USA.

 #6 Most recent 3 pay stubs